Louisvdw/dbus-serialbattery/docs/docs/troubleshoot/index.md

 ✅ This indicates, that the driver was successfully started against the `USB0` port.

+❌ If there is no `dbus-serialbattery.tty*` entry check with `lsusb`, if your USB to serial converter is recognized from Venus OS.

+Here are some partial `lsusb` outputs which show a few different adapters.
+If you have attached only one adapter you will see only one similar entry as below:

+`Bus 001 Device 002: ID 0403:6015 Future Technology Devices International, Ltd Bridge(I2C/SPI/UART/FIFO)`
+`Bus 001 Device 003: ID 0403:6001 Future Technology Devices International, Ltd FT232 Serial (UART) IC` `Bus 001 Device 004: ID 0403:6015 Future Technology Devices International, Ltd Bridge(I2C/SPI/UART/FIFO)` `Bus 001 Device 005: ID 0403:6011 Future Technology Devices International, Ltd FT4232H Quad HS USB-UART/FIFO IC`
+`Bus 002 Device 002: ID 1a86:7523 QinHeng Electronics HL-340 USB-Serial adapter`

 #### `/data/log/dbus-serialbattery.ttyUSB*/current` or `/data/log/dbus-serialbattery.ttyAMA0/current`
 Where `*` is the number of your USB port (e.g. `ttyUSB0`, `ttyUSB1`, `ttyUSB2`, ...) or `ttyAMA0`, if you are using a Raspberry Pi hat.